ChandraCXC/iris-docs/markdown/download/index.md

 [Run Iris](#run) | [Run Smoke Test](#test) | [For C-Shell Users](#cshell)

 <!-- TODO: highlight this area -->
-Iris 2.1 Beta: released May 2015
+Iris 3.0b1: released August 2015
-This version of Iris is our beta release.
+This version of Iris is a beta release.
 Please see the latest Release Notes for details on the new features, bug fixes, and currently known bugs and limitations.
 If you find any bugs or have suggestions, please contact us at the [CXC HelpDesk](/helpdesk) with the tag "Iris."
 <!-- end highlight section -->

 The Iris software package is available for download through Anaconda.
-Iris is supported on Linux and Macintosh OS X 10.6 - 10.9 computer platforms running Java version 1.6 or higher.
+Iris is supported on Linux and Macintosh OS X 10.6 - 10.11 computer platforms running Java version 1.6 or higher.

 *If you are running Mac OS X 10.5 with Java 1.5, please follow the special installation instructions available [here][macosx105].*